 Implicit Price Deflator data is published by the U.S. Department of Commerce, Bureau of Economic Analysis on its website, http://www.bea.gov.

-The data necessary to calculate the inflation factor is released by the U.S. Department of Commerce in April.
+The data necessary to calculate the inflation factor is released by the U.S. Department of Commerce in late March.
 Therefore, it is appropriate to use the previous year's factor when inflation adjusting cost estimates due between Jan.
 1 and March 31.

 To prevent confusion, we recommend (and allow) the use of the inflation factor we calculate when annual deflators are first published for a 'new year' around April 1st.
 As deflators (including previous year’s deflators) are revised several times each year, occasionally the inflation factor we publish in April is slightly different from what would be calculated later.
 We now round up only when the 4th decimal is 9.